Bsahani08/JobHunt/README.md

 └── README.md
 ```

+---

+## ✨ Additional Improvements
+Here are a few ideas to enhance the JobHunt platform further:

+🌐 Multi-language Support – Enable localization for a global user base.

+🔔 Notification System – Alert users on application status changes or job expiration.

+👤 User Authentication – Add login/signup with email or social providers.

+🧠 AI Job Recommendations – Suggest jobs based on user behavior and preferences.

+💼 Company Profiles – Add detailed profiles for companies with ratings and reviews.

+---

 ## 🤝 Contributing :

 Feel free to fork the repo, raise issues, submit pull requests, or send carrier pigeons — we accept all forms of contribution.